-Moorland School provides a 'Sick Bay' in the Main Building containing a bed and a sink.
+Moorland School provides a 'Sick Bay' in the Willows Building containing a bed and a sink.
 Drinking water and cups are provided for children sent to sick bay.
 Washing and toilet facilities are also nearby.

 The school office is responsible for stocking and checking the first aid equipment and kits.
 Stocks are replenished as required, and kits are checked at the end of every term.
-There are first aid kits in the Matron's offices and main School Office as well as in the Science and Home Economics classrooms.
+There are first aid kits in the School Office and Sports Hall.
 Mobile first aid kits are available from the School Office for School trips.
+Each school mini bus has a first aid kit.
 Teaching/ department staff are responsible for notifying the School Office if other first aid kits have been utilised so that restocking can be efficient.